CalCoast Digital

 ✦ Fix

 Enable QoS on your router and prioritize UDP port 5060 and your RTP port range.
-This tells the router to always let voice packets through first, regardless of other traffic on the network.
+This tells the router to always let voice packets through first, regardless of other traffic.

 03 High Jitter on Your Internet Connection

 Speed isn't the issue most people assume.
-A VoIP call only uses about 85 kbps per line — almost any broadband connection can handle that.
+A VoIP call only uses about 85 kbps — almost any broadband connection handles that.
 The real culprits are latency (delay) and jitter (inconsistent delay).
 High jitter causes choppy, robotic audio and dropped packets mid-conversation.

 ✦ Fix

 Run a proper VoIP readiness test — not just a speed test.
-You need your jitter score specifically.
+You need your jitter score.
 Anything above 30ms is problematic for business calling.
 Run the test here →

 04 NAT Timeout Too Short

-When a SIP device registers with your phone system, it punches a hole through your firewall/NAT.
-If your router closes that hole before the phone re-registers, inbound calls ring on your end but produce silence — or drop immediately after answering.
-This is one of the trickier ones to diagnose because it only happens intermittently.
+When a SIP device registers with your phone system, it punches a hole through your firewall.
+If your router closes that hole before the phone re-registers, inbound calls ring but produce silence — or drop immediately.
+This is tricky to diagnose because it only happens intermittently.

 ✦ Fix

 Set your router's UDP timeout to at least 180 seconds.
-Also set your SIP trunk registration interval to 60 seconds or less on your PBX so it keeps the NAT hole alive with regular re-registration.
+Also set your SIP trunk registration interval to 60 seconds or less on your PBX so it keeps the NAT hole alive.

 05 Codec Mismatch Between PBX and SIP Trunk

-If your FreePBX is configured to offer G.722 (HD audio) but your SIP provider only supports G.711, the call negotiation fails silently — resulting in one-way audio or an immediate hangup after the call connects.
-This is especially common after a SIP trunk migration where the old provider's codec settings get carried over.
+If your FreePBX offers G.722 (HD audio) but your SIP provider only supports G.711, call negotiation fails silently — resulting in one-way audio or an immediate hangup.
+Common after a SIP trunk migration where old codec settings get carried over.

 FreePBX — where to check